squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 === GNU malloc ===
 To make Squid use GNU malloc follow these simple steps:

- . - Download the GNU malloc source, available from one of [[[http://www.gnu.org/order/ftp.html|The]].   - Compile it
+ . - Download the GNU malloc source, available from one of [[http://www.gnu.org/order/ftp.html|The GNU mirrors]].   - Compile it

 {{{
 % gzip -dc malloc.tar.gz | tar xf -